duburcqa/jiminy/INSTALL.md

 ##### (optional) tianshou

-Installing the Python packages `tianshou` is required to run some of the provided examples, though it is not required to use gym_jiminy.
+Installing the Python packages `tianshou==0.3.0` is required to run some of the provided examples, though it is not required to use gym_jiminy.

 ```bash
 python -m pip install tianshou